logica-web/logica-web.github.io/docs/usrguide-basic/facts.md

 ---
 # Facts

-In Logica, a fact is a fundamental assertion about the world that is always true.
+In Logica, a fact is a fundamental assertion about the world.
 Facts are the simplest form of logical statements and serve as the foundation for reasoning in a logic program.
 They consist of predicates applied to constant values, representing known relationships or properties.

 A more familiar term for facts is inputs.
 Essentially, if we want to use logic programming scripts to query or reason over a given dataset, the provided inputs serve as the facts.